 “But everyone’s asthma is different and responses to treatment vary.
 If you have severe asthma, you’ve probably had lots of asthma attacks and have experience of which treatment works for you.
-The doctors in A&E don’t know you as well as you do, so give them as much information as you can to help them find the best treatment for you sooner rather than later.”
+The doctors in A&E don’t know you as well as you do, so give them as much information as you can to help them find the best treatment for you as quickly as they can.”

-Make sure you’re prepared for a trip to A&E
+Severe asthma: be prepared for a trip to A&E

 - Always be prepared for an emergency, even if you feel you’ve found the right combination of medicines to treat your severe asthma and you haven’t been to A&E for a while.
 This means knowing what to do in an asthma attack and making sure the people around you know what to do, too.

 - Share your written asthma action plan with your family, close friends and colleagues, or in any situation where your asthma symptoms might be triggered, such as at the gym or on a plane.
-And make sure they’ll be able to find one quickly if they need to – keep a copy of your action plan with a list of all your medications in an obvious place so that you (or a paramedic or friend) can grab it in an emergency.
+And make sure they’ll be able to find one quickly if they need to – keep a copy of your asthma action plan with a list of all your medicines in an obvious place so that you (or a paramedic or friend) can grab it in an emergency.

 “I keep my asthma action plan on my phone, so if I am getting symptoms I hand it over to people who know my PIN number.
 This is reassuring because if I have an attack, and I’m not able to talk, I can show people my action plan so they know what to do.
-I also have an overnight ‘asthma bag’ at home which is packed full of clothes, toiletries, books and extra medication so should I go into hospital, I’ve got everything I need.
+I also have an overnight ‘asthma bag’ at home which is packed full of clothes, toiletries, books and extra medicines so if I go into hospital, I’ve got everything I need.
 I like knowing that I’m good to go and it helps to calm my anxiety – because being admitted to hospital can be traumatic.” – Joanne Beecroft, 36

 “I’ve created a chart on my computer to help me stay organised with my asthma medicines – it helps me to keep track of what doses I need and when to take them.
 It also includes lists of my allergies and my medical conditions.
 I’m always updating it and I keep copies in my bag in case of an emergency.
-If I have an asthma attack when I’m on my own and need to call an ambulance, the paramedics can find my chart easily when looking for my ID.
+If I have an asthma attack when I’m on my own and need to call an ambulance, the paramedics can find my chart easily when they’re looking for my ID.
 It means they have all the information they need, without me having to explain it to them between gasps.” – Julia Kerr, 29

-Last updated October 2016
+Last updated March 2019

-Next review due October 2019
+Next review due March 2022